singularity-code/scim-endpoint/README.md

 * mysql implementation : stable, creates table and indexes based on mapping
 * OrientDB implementation : should be oki
 * CouchBase : should be good, indexes added
+* personify vault : when something more then storage is needed ( workflow, provisioning and role management [personify.be](https://personify.be)

 For using a OAUTH bearer token on [forgerock openidm](https://bitbucket.org/wouter29/personify-scim-server/wiki/Forgerock%20SCIM%20connector) and other products, just point the endpoint to http://localhost:{8090}/scim/v2/token and use the credentials from the application.properties.